malabz/TPMA/README.md

-# dpEnsemble
+# dpEnsemble: a tool for refining multiple sequences alignment.

-dpEnsemble is a tool for combine multiple sequence alignment.
+dpEnsemble is a tool for ensembling and refining from different MSA results.
 It is based on double pointer.
 The program is written in C++20 and works on Linux.

 ## Installation and Usage